hucik14/rational-linkages/README.md

 <code>pip install rational-linkages\\[opt,exu\\]</code>

-for installing also **opt**ional dependencies (ipython - inline plotting, gmpy2 - faster
+for installing also **opt**ional dependencies (scipy - optimization problems solving, ipython - inline plotting,
-symbolic computations, matplotlib - 3D plotting) and **exu**dyn dependencies (exudyn - multibody
+matplotlib - alternative engine for 3D plotting, gmpy2 - optimized symbolic computations)
-simulations, numpy-stl + ngsolve - work with meshes in exudyn).
+and **exu**dyn dependencies (exudyn - multibody simulations, numpy-stl + ngsolve - work with meshes in exudyn).

 On **Linux systems**, to run GUI interactive plotting, some additional libraries are required for plotting with PyQt6.
 For example,